Skip to main content

 txpool.additional-validation-tasks

-Number of additional transaction validation tasks to spawn.
+Number of additional transaction validation tasks to spawn

 --txpool.additional-validation-tasks <ADDITIONAL_VALIDATION_TASKS>